ToxxicCherry/parser-bot_for_onliner.by/README.txt

-This bot already working with heroku.
+This bot can check onliner.by prices and notify you when prices change and he already working with heroku.
 You can find him in Telegram @onliner_tracking_bot
 #-------------------------------------------------
 Or: